linuxonlinehelp/openwebrx-backup-old/README.md

 ## Major Info ##

-This is a Backup Copy of original Version as contribute to Andras Retzler!
+This is ONLY a !!
+Backup Copy !! of original Version as contribute to Andras Retzler!

 All "Hams" and DX Users are very thankful to his hard development work!

 Please SUPPORT his Work by a small donation on "http://sdr.hu"

 1000 Thanks Andras!

+The Workarounds only for SMALL Setup's who have Problems on CPU LOAD! (like Orange-PI-ZERO) I dont discuss online about my published Changes / other Forks.
+Andras really made a great Job!

 ### Remark Debian + Python 2.7 ###